 When you get off the ship you are immediately greeted and shown the way to the beach areas.

 There are adults-only places, snorkeling places, places to get drinks, snacks, ice cream… you name it!

 We had an excursion of sorts booked called the Castaway Cay Getaway Package.
 It included snorkeling, an inflatable tube to float and relax and a bike rental to ride around the island.
 This is a must-do.
 All of it!

 There are also cabanas you can rent that looked like the place to relax.

-For lunch on the island, you could get back on the ship and eat there, or they host a huge BBQ.
-One waiter the night before put in a special request for us so that we had veggie burgers waiting for us.
+For lunch, while you are on Castaway Cay, you can get back on the ship and eat there, or they host a huge BBQ.
+Our waiter the night before put in a special request for us so that we had veggie burgers waiting for us.
 We sat with some friends, The Top Flight Family, and caught up on all the fun everyone was having.